 Located approximately 180 kilometres north of Melbourne, the Greater Shepparton covers 2,422 square kilometres.
 Shepparton is the major town centre with a series of smaller townships and rural land making up the remainder of the municipality.
-Consistent population growth is a feature of Greater Shepparton, with the population projected to increase from 60,442 in 2011 to 80,080 by 2031.
-With this, comes increasing demand for sport and recreation opportunities and facilities, however, this is also impacted by the age profile of the community.
+Consistent population growth is a feature of Greater Shepparton, with the population projected to increase from 60,442 in 2011 to 80,080 by however, this is also impacted by the age profile of the community.